pereiradaniel/learnyounode/Readme.md

 - [Exercise 3][exercise3]:  My first io.
 - [Exercise 4][exericse4]:  Asynchronous io.

+# About Daniel

+I am a computer programmer from Scarborough, Ontario.
+My interest is in the Rails framework and Node, and full-stack multi platform web development.

 > Follow my [blog][bloglink] for updates on this tutorial and any upcoming tutorial videos.
 > Visit my [LinkedIn][linkedinlink] profile.